 Read all about

-the shows below
+and hear the shows below

 Guerrero- Mark Guerrero plays selected recordings

 by his father, the late great Lalo Guerrero, and gives information on each one.
 All songs are Lalo

 written by Agustin Lara).
 Featured are twelve of

 Lalo's greatest songs and recordings, representing most of

 the genres for which he is best known.
 Some highlights